 To see what's recently been added to the mix visit the Theatres in Movies site and the Los Angeles Theatres Facebook page.

-Mayan Theatre: balcony lobby
+Mayan Theatre: mezzanine lobby

 1038 S. Hill St. Los Angeles, CA 90015 | map |

-The Mayan Theatre pages: history | vintage exterior views | recent exterior views | ticket lobby | main lobby | balcony lobby | vintage auditorium views | recent auditorium views | booth and attic | stage | basement |
+The Mayan Theatre pages: history | vintage exterior views | recent exterior views | ticket lobby | main lobby | mezzanine lobby | vintage auditorium views | recent auditorium views | booth and attic | stage | basement |

 The house left end of the lobby.
 The stairs go up to the landing at the end of the balcony crossaisle.
-The the stairs down to the main lobby are out of the frame to the left.
+The stairs down to the main lobby are out of the frame to the left.
 Photo: Mott Studios - California State Library - 1927

 The California State Library has 63 Mott Studios pictures of the Mayan in their Mott-Merge collection, including many alternate takes.
 Their set #001442998 has 17 photos, set #001412054 has 16 photos, set #001412080 has 14 photos and set #001386186 has 16 photos.